-Following stints at well-known Budapest restaurants, two young, local chefs, Andor Giczi and Szabolcs Nagy, struck out on their own, opening Fricska restaurant in 2014.
-Since then, Fricska has earned a reputation for outstanding modern Hungarian dishes, and it also won a Bib Gourmand award from Michelin in 2017.
-The restaurant is located on the far end of the party district, inside a below-ground space that manages to be cozy despite the absence of natural lighting.
+Following stints at well-known Budapest restaurants, two young chefs, Andor Giczi and Szabolcs Nagy, struck out on their own, opening Fricska in 2014.
+Fricska has since earned a reputation for tasty dishes, and it also picked up a Bib Gourmand award in 2017.
+The restaurant is located on the far end of Budapest's party district, inside a buzzing below-ground space.

 Although operating without a fixed menu, Fricska's greatest strength is its consistency: the kitchen churns out above-average, tried-and-tested dishes.
 Don't expect mind-boggling creativity, but many of the daily-changing plates will make you want to return.
 My favorites are the pan-seared duck liver, the mangalitsa pork shoulder with roasted vegetables (€13), and the goulash soup (€6).
 Fricska doesn't emphasize Hungarian fare — there's plenty of seafood, steaks, and other dishes not native to Hungary — but the goulash is a knockout here: a deeply flavorful, maroon broth arrives with tender morsels of beef and potatoes with chopped scallions adding crunch and lightness.